cs276-site/cs276-site/about.md

 {% endfor %}

 ## How To Get Started
-* Join the course on [Gradescope](https://www.gradescope.com/courses/799228) using entry code **2BKDD8**.
+* Join the course on [Gradescope](https://www.gradescope.com/courses/799228){:target="_blank"} using entry code **2BKDD8**.
 Gradescope is where you will submit your assignments and view your grades.
-* Join the Ed Discussion forum with this [join link](https://edstem.org/us/join/feHXXN).
+* Join the Ed Discussion forum with this [join link](https://edstem.org/us/join/feHXXN){:target="_blank"}.
 You will need a *berkeley.edu* email address to join.
 Ed is where you can post and answer questions about the course.
-* Sign up to scribe a lecture [here](https://docs.google.com/spreadsheets/d/174bPvR3db2Uvda138NZWzITQixrS3XxK4Cn-1Ie1gLM/edit?usp=sharing).
+* Sign up to scribe a lecture [here](https://docs.google.com/spreadsheets/d/174bPvR3db2Uvda138NZWzITQixrS3XxK4Cn-1Ie1gLM/edit?usp=sharing){:target="_blank"}.
-* If you have DSP accommodations, please have your accommodation letters sent to the instructors as soon as possible.
+* If you need DSP accommodations, please have your accommodation letters sent to the instructors as soon as possible.
 Also, please email bhaskarr@berkeley.edu with any logistical questions.